How to Install and Use Hydra in Linux-ubuntu-CentOS by Deep Hacker | vishnutechs.in

 For Ubuntu or Debian-based systems, use the following command:

-arduinosudo apt-get install libssl-dev libssh-dev
+sudo apt-get install libssl-dev libssh-dev

 For CentOS or Fedora-based systems, use the following command: